iocfinc/100DaysOfML/Logs.md

 Continuing now on the Intro to Machine Learning course by Udacity.
 I started this when I was in Thailand last June 2.
 I am already in Lesson 2: Naive Bayes but I had to pause because my Python was still crappy, it still is but I have finished the Intro to Python and I promise to code and practice more every day.
 With this initiative, I sure am going to be coding for a while. :smiley:

 Anyway, the lesson for today is Gaussian Naive Bayes.
 The documentation as well as sample code for [Gaussian Naive Bayes in SKlearn](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) is in this link.
 What is Naive Bayes anyway?
 From [Medium](https://medium.com/@gp_pulipaka/applying-gaussian-na%C3%AFve-bayes-classifier-in-python-part-one-9f82aa8d9ec4) it says:
->Primarily Naïve Bayes is a linear classifier, which is a supervised machine learning method and works as a probabilistic classifier as well.
+>Primarily Naive Bayes is a linear classifier, which is a supervised machine learning method and works as a probabilistic classifier as well.

 The article was very technical for me to wrap my head around.
 So I went to reddit [ELI5](https://www.reddit.com/r/explainlikeimfive/comments/1p4r3e/eli5_naive_bayes_classifier/).
 So Naive Bayes is a **Classifier**, this is the first thing.
 From the reddit answer:
 >classifiers is a way to use **MATH** to identify something.